 A: First, we try to match the foster dog’s energy level to the energy of the home.
 Time management and organization are necessary, but the time can be found.
 Most dogs need a good walk or job in the morning or evening and some play and training time in the evening.
 They don’t need 10 hr a day of interaction, though they would love to have it if possible.

 Q: What is a foster home responsible for financially?

 A: We provide a kennel, flea prevention, heartworm prevention, all vet care, a collar and tag, and a few toys.
 We ask that the foster home provide nutritious food and any toys they wish.
 We don’t want our dogs or the commitment to be a financial burden.

 Q: How long will a foster dog be in my home?

 A: Dogs are adopted out anywhere from 1 week to 2-3 months after entering our program.
 Dogs with the highest adoptability, i.e. dog friendly, cat friendly, kid friendly, go quickly.
-Occasionally we will have a dog for up to 6 months but this is rare.
+Occasionally we will have a dog for 6 months or more but this is rare.